Thank you for reading our post, please rate this article at the end.

 This is a fundamental question that needs to be addressed right now.

-No. You cannot be thinking of getting any fifth-wheel hitch.
-I know it is painstaking to review the types repeatedly to ensure you will not regret your purchase.
+No. You probably shouldn’t consider getting a fifth-wheel hitch.
+I know it can be painstaking to review the types repeatedly to ensure you won’t regret your purchase.

 There are not just two or three types of fifth-wheel hitches.
 You must choose how many ways it pivots, or do you get a sliding hitch?